YousefBahgat/PolyPhrase/README.md

 ## **UI Design & Aesthetics**

-The app features a colorful and modern design, with vibrant gradients and a playful layout.
+The app features a colorful, modern design, vibrant gradients, and a playful layout.
 The main screen is clean and easy to navigate, with bold typography and smooth transitions for a better user experience.

 - **Gradient Colors**: The app utilizes a dynamic gradient background with colors like Aqua, Pink, Light Purple, Turquoise, and Light Blue.